MrRomerius/DynamicOutfitting/README.md

 ## Code of Conduct
 If you want to contribue to this project in some way, cool.
 Just one rule: don't be a jerk.
 Coding is hard and stressful enough as it is, and I don't have the patience for children who park their manners outside their computer screens.
 This is hard shit.
 Treat yourself and your devs better.

-## License
-I didn't like any of the licenses on offer from GitHub, so I'll just drop mine here.
-Consider my license the same as the MIT license, only with one caveat.
-Attribute me as the author for whatever code you may find useful for your own scripting projects.
-A simple pay-it-forward, that's all.